przemekkubiak/przemekkubiak.github.io/_portfolio/brain-llm-convergence.md

 ---
-title: "The Convergence Between a Transformer-based Text Encoder and Neural Activity in the Brain."
+title: "The Convergence Between a Transformer-based Text Encoder and Neural Activity in the Brain"
 excerpt: "Analysing the architectural and functional similarity between the brain and a langauge model."

 ---